In a world first, El Salvador makes bitcoin legal tender

 Outside the United States, countries with the highest crypto production and trading volumes are all developing nations, according to BofA, including China, Colombia and India.

-But the use of digital currencies in general can also pose risks for dollarized economies, which have adopted foreign currencies as legal tender, such as El Salvador, it added.
+But the use of digital currencies in general can also pose risks for dollarized economies, analysts say.

-Dollarization “is a major problem for macro and financial stability in many emerging markets, and it could worsen if digitalization facilitates access to foreign currencies,” said David Hauner at BofA.

 El Salvador relies heavily on money sent back from workers abroad.
 World Bank data showed remittances to the country made up nearly $6 billion or around a fifth of GDP in 2019, one of the highest ratios in the world.